Prepare for Life After Retirement: 6 Ways to Find Meaning and Purpose for this Stage of Life

 So how do you find a replacement for that fulfillment once you’re no longer punching the proverbial time clock?

-Here are three ways to help you find meaning for your life after retirement:
+Here are six ways to help you find meaning for your life after retirement:

 1. Hit the Books to Find Meaning for Life After Retirement

 When you were choosing a college major or career, did you ever turn towards books to help you zero in on your passions?